MTDOJRP/docs/docs/cad/joining-cad.md

 This will simply create an account on the CAD with your Discord username as the username within the CAD.
 - To sign-in to your CAD in-game using `F4`, you need to sign in using your credentials.
 :::

----

-## 📝 Getting started with the CAD

-This is a basic guide to get you started on the MTDOJRP CAD platform.

-For a more detailed guide, please refer to the [CAD Platform](#) section in the documentation, which covers the following topics:
-- TO-DO

-## 🚶 Registering a Citizen

-1. TO-DO

-## 🚗 Registering a Vehicle

-1. TO-DO